Salvatore Giuliano: MIS, EVIS, kidnapping and extortion

 On 27 December 1945, Giuliano launched his insurrection with an attack on a Carabinieri outpost—two days before the MIS army was put out of existence at San Mauro.
-Their campaign, the most publicly spectacular of the bandit's career, created havoc for the police forces and government.
+Their campaign, the most publicly spectacular of the bandits' career, created havoc for the police forces and government.
 Martial law was declared in Montelepre and the surrounding region on 13 January 1946, and continued for 126 days—at times incorporating army units.
 Giuliano's campaign was so effective that up to 500 police officers and soldiers were deployed against him.
 During the MIS campaign, the national Minister of the Interior Giuseppe Romita offered 800,000 lire for the capture of Giuliano—who responded with a 2 million lire reward for the capture of Romita.
 The chieftain and his men eventually realized the political hopelessness of their situation, and the revolt dissolved, as the new recruits went back to their ordinary lives.
 Giuliano helped at least 2 of his men to emigrate to the U.S. The EVIS campaign drew widespread news coverage, and made the bandit an international figure.

-After the revolt the MIS resumed its political campaign, which was plagued by poor organization.
+After the revolt, the MIS resumed its political campaign, which was plagued by poor organization.
 Through surrogates, Giuliano campaigned for the MIS in the towns where he was the major power.
-On 2 June 1946 Giardinello, Monreale, and Montelepre voted heavily for the Separatists, but island wide, they received only 9% of the vote.
+On 2 June 1946 Giardinello, Monreale, and Montelepre voted heavily for the Separatists, but island-wide, they received only 9% of the vote.

 For the rest of 1946 and until his death, Giuliano's main activity and source of revenue was kidnapping, often carried out by the squad of Antonio Terranova, the bandit's most formidable and resourceful operative.
-Giuliano and his men treated their captives well—almost chivalrously—often giving them favorite foods, reading to them to alleviate boredom, and providing necessary medicines.
+Giuliano and his men treated their captives well—almost chivalrously—often giving them favourite foods, reading to them to alleviate boredom, and providing necessary medicines.
 Negotiations were usually conducted through various mafiosi.
 More than one kidnap victim remembered time with Giuliano in a positive light, despite its hardships.
 Giuliano also used the threat of kidnapping to extort money from wealthy Sicilians—some preferred kidnapping because the bandit stuck to his own rule that no one would be kidnapped twice, while the number of extortions had no limit.